mavi-cyber/Riphah-GradeMatrix/README.md

 * **Cumulative CGPA Tracker**: Easily track past and active semester records with persistent local storage (`localStorage`).
 Save active semester courses directly into your cumulative history with a single click.
 * **Live Report Preview & PDF Export**: Fill out student details (Name, SAP ID, Program) to instantly generate a printable academic grade report form and export it as a PDF.
 * **Institutional Grading Standards**: Integrated reference guide for RIU grading policy (from 90+ A+ down to F, including special grades like I, W, and R).
-* **Student Handbook Access**: Quick access and downloadable reference to the revised 2024 RIU Student Handbook complete with its SHA-256 integrity checksum.
 * **Responsive Dark-Themed UI**: Clean, modern dark mode layout tailored for readability across desktop and mobile devices.
 ---